Wednesday, 29 June 2016

 World War I in Pictures: Royal Army Medical Corps in Front of Bell Tent with Message to Mother

-This photograph of members of The Royal Army Medical Corps was taken in 1914 and bears a touching message from a son to his mother.
+This photograph of members of The Royal Army Medical Corps was taken at the start of World War 1 and bears a touching message from a son to his mother.

-Founded in 1873, the RAMC traveled with infantrymen and dealt with war wounds on the field and within military hospitals.
+Founded in 1873, the RAMC travelled with infantrymen and dealt with war wounds on the field and within military hospitals.

 Members of the RAMC Standing in Front of a Bell Tent in World War 1